stg-tud/apsa/2019/2-Java-Bytecode/Bytecode.md

 ^ Notice the compilation of the if statement.
 It is common that in the bytecode the if operator is the inverse one, because if the condition evaluates to true, we then perform the jump (to the else branch) while in the source code, we simply fall through in case the condition evaluates to true.

+^ ...
+TPODODO Stacklayout has to be compatible/heap has to be compatible...

 ---

 # Java Bytecode - Infinite Loops